Get Involved

 Professor Malkin's work on medical instrumentation in the developing world has been supported by Engineering World Health, The National Institutes of Health, The American Heart Association, The Whitaker Foundation, the National Science Foundation and other organizations.

-Engineering World Health. is a unique study abroad program that allows undergraduates to study and work in developing world hospitals.
+Engineering World Health is a unique study abroad program that allows undergraduates to study and work in developing world hospitals.
 Dr. Malkin and his associates have helped hospitals in Sudan, Nigeria, Nicaragua, El Salvador, Haiti, Liberia, Sierra Leone and many other places.
 The CUREs program has continued to promote the development of new non-profit corporations to improve healthcare in the developing world.

-Recent Publications (More Publications)
+Representative Publications (More Publications)